-The company reviewed the fair value of its reporting units that have goodwill on their respective balance sheets and compared these fair values to the respective carrying amounts during the fourth quarter of fiscal 2014.
-The company determined that it has eight reporting units, which are the same as its eight operating segments.
-Six reporting units contain goodwill on their respective balance sheets.
-The company's estimate of fair value is determined based on a discounted cash flow model.
-Where available and as appropriate, comparable market multiples are used to corroborate the results of the discounted cash flow method.
-Growth rates for sales and profits are determined using inputs from the company's annual plan and long-range planning process.
-Management also makes estimates of discount rates, perpetuity growth assumptions, market comparables, and other factors.
-As of August 29, 2014, the company performed its annual impairment analysis and determined there was no impairment of goodwill for any of its reporting units as the fair values exceeded their respective carrying amounts.
+The company reviewed the fair value of its reporting units that have goodwill on their respective balance sheets and compared these fair values to the respective carrying amounts during the fourth quarter of fiscal 2015.
+The company determined that it has nine reporting units, which are the same as its nine operating segments.
+Seven reporting units contain goodwill on their respective balance sheets.
+As of August 28, 2015, the company performed an analysis of qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount as a basis for determining whether it is necessary to perform a two-step goodwill impairment test.
+Based on the company's analysis of qualitative factors, the company determined that it was not necessary to perform a two-step goodwill impairment test for any of its reporting units.

-As of August 29, 2014, the company also performed an assessment of its indefinite-life intangible assets, which consist of certain trade names.
+As of August 28, 2015, the company also performed an assessment of its indefinite-life intangible assets, which consist of certain trade names.
 The company's estimate of the fair value of its trade names are based on a discounted cash flow model using inputs which included: projected revenues from the company's forecasting process; assumed royalty rates that could be payable if the company did not own the trade name; and a discount rate.
-Based on this analysis, which was also performed in the prior fiscal year, the company concluded its indefinite-life intangible assets were not impaired during fiscal 2014 or 2013.
-In fiscal 2012, the company wrote down \$400 of an indefinite-life intangible asset.
+Based on this analysis, which was also performed in prior fiscal years, the company concluded its indefinite-life intangible assets were not impaired during fiscal 2015, 2014, or 2013.